ionos-cloud/ionosctl/docs/commands/group/create.md

-      --group-create-nic        The group will be allowed to create NICs --group-create-pcc        The group will be allowed to create PCCs --group-create-snapshot   The group will be allowed to create Snapshots --group-name string       Name for the Group [Required flag] --group-reserve-ip        The group will be allowed to reserve IP addresses --group-s3privilege       The group will be allowed to manage S3 -h, --help                    help for create
+      --group-create-nic        The group will be allowed to create NICs --group-create-pcc        The group will be allowed to create PCCs --group-create-snapshot   The group will be allowed to create Snapshots --group-name string       Name for the Group (required) --group-reserve-ip        The group will be allowed to reserve IP addresses --group-s3privilege       The group will be allowed to manage S3 -h, --help                    help for create